 14 Mar The Pitfalls of Laser Tattoo Removal

-The third annual South African International Tattoo Convention returns to Cape Town at the end of March 2019.
-The Convention sees 90 tattoo artists from over 15 different countries converge to showcase their skills and expertise, and tens of thousands of ink-lovers are set to descend upon the V&A Waterfront over the three days to watch them in action.
-Many of these visitors will either bravely get their very first tattoo, or add to their existing collection.
+The third annual South African International Tattoo Convention returned to Cape Town at the end of March, 2019.
+The convention hosts over 90 tattoo artists from around the world and showcases their skills and expertise while illuminating the tattoo trends of the year.
+Each year tens of thousands of ink-lovers descend upon the V&A Waterfront to watch their beloved artists work their magic.
+Many of these visitors will either get their very first tattoo, or add to their existing collection.
 There’s no doubt that in South Africa – and around the world – tattoos are big business.

 But so too, is tattoo removal.